 Exercise can slightly lower your blood pressure.
-It can also make weight loss easier, even if you don't cut back on calories.
+It can also help you lose weight, even if you don't cut back on calories.
 People who exercise burn calories better than those who don't exercise.
 Working out can also set the tone for other healthy habits.
 People who exercise tend to eat healthier and not smoke.
 Good habits tend to cluster.

 The Dietary Approaches to Stop Hypertension (DASH) diet can help you lower your blood pressure.
-It’s a Mediterranean style diet.
 It doesn't call for special foods.
 It provides a mixture of foods rich in minerals and vitamins.
 It also limits the amount of saturated fats and cholesterol you eat.
 It’s a plan that includes a certain number of servings from a variety of food groups:

 Vegetables and fruits